BryceRussell/my-awesome-astro/FAQ.md

 [Dynamic Class Names](https://tailwindcss.com/docs/content-configuration#dynamic-class-names)

-Tailwind classes must be statically analyzable, classes must exist inside the project files as a full unbroken string in order for tailwind to find the class and generate a style for it
+Tailwind classes must be statically analyzable, this means classes must exist inside the project files as a full unbroken string in order for tailwind to find the class and generate a style for it

 ### How do I avoid using relative imports ('../../Component.astro')?